-This episode is an update on BIMI and who better to have on the show than Redsifts Brian Westnedge.
-He updates us on what's happened with BIMI since we first spoke about it in 2019 with Matt Vernhout and how bad actors are starting to work around BIMI and what you can do about it to prevent spoofing of your brand.
-Enjoy!
-Resources from this episode: bimiradar.com, bimigroup.org Email’s Not Dead is a podcast about how we communicate with each other and the broader world through modern technologies.
+In this episode, we’re bringing you updates on BIMI – and who better to have on the BIMI show than Redsift’s Brian Westnedge?
+He updates us on what's happened with BIMI since we first spoke about it with Matt Vernhout in 2019, how bad actors are starting to work around BIMI, and what you can do to prevent spoofing of your brand.
+Listen to the episode now!
+Resources from this episode: bimiradar.com, bimigroup.org.
+Email’s Not Dead is a podcast about how we communicate with each other and the broader world through modern technologies.
 Email isn’t dead, but it could be if we don’t change how we think about it.
 Hosts Jonathan Torres and Eric Trinidad dive into the email underworld and come back out with a distinctive look at the way developers and marketers send email.

 Meet your presenters

 Manager of the TAM team at Sinch Mailgun

 Email’s Not Dead - S4, Ep.
 5: Updates on BIMI with Brian Westnedge of Redsift